 - The market is highly concentrated at the top 10 ten firms originate and service about 60% of all loans.
-The top 50 firms originate and service about 80% of all loans. - This concentration occurred mainly through a wave of mergers and acquisitions that have taken place over the past several years. - · Many believe that further consolidation will occur at the top with the top ten becoming the top five - Six of the top ten firms are IXI clients but, the mortgage operations are typically independent of other operations hence, it is uncertain how much benefit will accrue from existing relationships. - Originations are down across the industry average decrease is 30% for the top 50 firms.
+The top 50 firms originate and service about 80% of all loans. - This concentration occurred mainly through a wave of mergers and acquisitions that have taken place over the past several years. - Many believe that further consolidation will occur at the top with the top ten becoming the top five - Originations are down across the industry average decrease is 30% for the top 50 firms.
+Eight of the top ten have significant deposits and/or brokerage assets and look to cross-selling a table of declining numbers.
+The visual image conveys the problem and the imminent danger.
+It also advances the discussion - from this image, you can talk about recommendations about what to do next.
+In this case, you can use the image as a metaphor.